 NFC tags can be used to share Wi-Fi passwords.
 NFC tags can be used to share wifi passwords with friends and family members.
 NFC tags can be used to share wifi passwords with guests.
 NFC tags can be used to share wifi passwords with your neighbors.

 16. Start Tasker task

 Tasker is a powerful Android automation app that can be used to perform many useful tasks.
 For example, it can start a task based on NFC tags, so you can set up your phone to automatically launch an app or even open a URL when you tap a tag.

 To create such a task, go to the Tasker action category Misc and choose Run Task.
 Enter the name of your task (for example: Start Workout) in the field below and select it from the drop-down menu below that field.
 Then head over to Event -> Plugin -> NFC Tag Reader -> Read Tag (or just click here).
-If your device has multiple reader modules installed, make sure that one is configured as “NFC reader” by going into its settings and tapping Select Reader Mode at least once (this may not work if there are too many apps running in background).
+If your device has multiple reader modules installed, make sure that one is configured as an “NFC reader” by going into its settings and tapping Select Reader Mode at least once (this may not work if there are too many apps running in the background).
 Now tap Add Action->Run Shell->Run Script->Scripting Helpers – AutoInput

 17. Unlock your door